-Liabilities related to non-current lease obligations, recorded in accordance with IFRS 16 - Leases consist mainly of commitments relating to the property leases for the premises occupied by the Group in Paris, Aix-en-Provence, Besançon and Colleretto Giacosa (Italy).
+Liabilities related to non-current lease obligations, recorded in accordance with IFRS 16-Leases consist mainly of commitments relating to the property leases for the premises occupied by the Group in Paris, Aix-en-Provence, Besançon and Colleretto Giacosa (Italy).

-Employee benefit obligations consist of the commitment relating to defined benefits under the Italian TFR scheme ("End of Report Salary") and the provision for retirement benefits for employees covered by the French scheme.
+Employee benefit obligations consist of the commitment relating to defined benefits under the Italian TFR scheme (" trattamento di fine rapporto " meaning "End of Report Salary") and the provision for retirement benefits for employees covered by the French scheme.